Cosmo-Tech/cosmotech-terraform/azure/create-platform-prerequisites/README.md

-# Cosmotech Platform Azure Prerequisite Terraform
+# Cosmo Tech Platform Azure Prerequisite Terraform

-This documentation describes the Azure prerequisite infrastructure needed to install the Cosmotech AI simulation platform using Terraform.
-The Terraform script creates several Azure resources, as well as application registrations and specific Cosmotech AI simulation platform roles.
+This documentation describes the Azure prerequisite infrastructure needed to install the Cosmo Tech AI Simulation Platform using Terraform.
+The Terraform script creates several Azure resources, as well as app registrations and specific Cosmo Tech AI Simulation Platform roles.
 The following is a list of the resources that will be created:

-It will create theses azures resources, Azure Active Directory Application and specific Cosmotech AI simulation platform Azure Active Directory roles.
-See full list aof theses elements bellow.

-- Azure Active Directory Application for the Cosmotech Platform
+- Azure Active Directory Application for the Cosmo Tech Platform
-- Azure Active Directory Application for Azure digital twin Network
+- Azure Active Directory Application for Network and Azure Digital Twins
-- Azure Active Directory Application for Cosmotech API Swagger Web interface
+- Azure Active Directory Application for Cosmo Tech API Swagger UI
 - Azure Active Directory Application for Restish
-- Azure Active Directory Application for Webapp Application
+- Azure Active Directory Application for WebApp
 - Azure Virtual Network for AKS
 - Azure DNS record
-- Azure public IP for the Cosmotech Platform
+- Azure public IP for the Cosmo Tech Platform
-- Role assignments for the Cosmotech Platform
+- Role assignments for the Cosmo Tech Platform

-> **_NOTE:_**  These resources and role assignments can be created either fully manually, partially manually and partially with Terraform.

-By running this Terraform script, you can easily and efficiently create the required infrastructure for the Cosmotech AI simulation platform on Azure.
-The resources created by the script are essential components for running the platform and will ensure that the installation process is smooth and successful.

-There is two option to run this Terraform script :
+There are two options to run this Terraform script :

 - Using terraform cli in your local machine
 - Using terraform cloud

 ## Run in local

-Before running the Terraform script, please ensure that you have an Azure account and have configured the necessary credentials.
-You will also need to install Terraform on your machine.
+There are two authentication modes for runnning the Terraform script in local:

+### Option 1: Azure user identity

+- Connect to Azure CLI with az login OR ...
+- Install Terraform on your machine
+- Have the following Assigned roles on Active Directory:
+  - Application Administrator
+  - Groups Administrator
+- Subscription Owner

-Once you have met these requirements, you can clone the Cosmotech AI simulation platform repository and navigate to the azure/create-platform-prerequisites.
+Once you have met these requirements, you can clone the github.com/Cosmo-Tech/cosmotech-terraform repository and navigate to the azure/create-platform-prerequisites.
 From there, you can run the Terraform script and wait for the resources to be created.

-If you prefer, you can also create the resources manually, either in part or in full.
-However, using Terraform ensures that the process is streamlined and reproducible, which can save time and reduce the risk of errors.

-You can use the connected Azure identity connected to your Azure CLI to run the script or an Azure Application registration.

-It's important to note that you will need to have the necessary permissions to create Azure resources, application registrations, roles, and role assignments :
+### Option 2: Azure App registration
+Create an app registration for Terrafom with the following API permissions:

 * [Azure Active Directory for the Terraform azuread provider.](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_client_secret) to create Azure application registration, roles and role assignments in Azure Active Directory